What is Translation Memory? Complete Guide to TM [2026]

 Step 2: TM Lookup

 For each segment, the system searches the Translation Memory database for matches.
-This is where the magic happens.

 Step 3: Match Analysis